Best Way to Write a Prompt: Strategies for Effective AI Results

 Common Mistakes and How to Avoid Them

-• Being too vague: Prompts like "Write something about marketing" yield generic results.
+• Being too vague: Saying "Write something about SEO" is useless.
+The AI will output generic Wikipedia-level trash.

 Advanced Tips for Prompt Optimization